murarustefaan/psbd-sql-project/README.md

 If the build fails with a error that contains `Could not find include file "stddef.h"`, you need to set the npm Visual Studio version by running
   `npm config -g set msvs_version 2013`.
 Also, make sure that the Visual Studio 2013 installation is included in PATH.

+The oracledb package *WILL NOT WORK* with NodeJS 9!